MattRCole/env-verify/README.md

  - `undefined` is returned from the `env` object.
  - an empty string, `''`, is returned from the `env` object.

- `verify` will always return the errors array, but it will be empty upon success.
+ `verify` will always return the errors array, but it will be an empty array if there are no `env` misses.

 `strictVerify` will not throw an error on the first encountered missing `env` value.
 Instead it will continue in order to report all missing `env` variables.